greensteph/gatsby-starter-netlify-cms/src/pages/index.md

         Harvesting energy from water, wind, and geothermal sources requires the use of
       answer: turbines
-    - question: What is science anyway?
-      answer: The study of STUFF.
     - question: Selectively cutting down trees on an area of land can be best described as...
       answer: cutting down certain trees while leaving other trees standing.